eley90/StudyFocusBot/README.md

 ## Project Description

-The Discord bot you developed serves as a simulated controlled environment for partner studying.
+This Discord bot serves as a simulated controlled environment for partner studying.
 It offers several functions to facilitate and enhance the studying experience.
 One of the primary features of the bot is to help users keep track of their study goals.
 Users can set specific tasks or goals they want to accomplish during their study session.
 The bot then allows them to log their progress as they complete these tasks.
 It maintains a record of the tasks and their completion status in a local database file.
 The bot also introduces a credit point system to simulate rewards and consequences for the users' studying efforts.
 Users earn credit points for completing tasks and making progress towards their study goals.
 These credit points serve as a form of motivation and recognition for their achievements.
 On the other hand, users can also lose credit points if they fail to complete their tasks or neglect their study responsibilities.
 This aspect of the bot encourages users to stay committed and disciplined in their study sessions.